-On Thursday, August 12, 2010, to the cheers of park lovers and small dog enthusiasts, Sacramento County Office of Education (SCOE) community school program students helped unveil the result of a summer-long employment and service learning project at Howe Park.
+On Thursday, August 12, 2010, to the cheers of park lovers and small dog enthusiasts, Sacramento County Office of Education (SCOE) community school program students helped unveil the result of a summer-long employment and service/learning project at Howe Park.

 Students designed and built a small dog park, refurbished park benches and walking bridges, and remodeled landscaping as part of an employment training project.
-Federal stimulus money funded the summer work project involving more than 30 students in the SCOE LINKS Academy program.
+Federal stimulus money funded the summer work project involving more than 30 students in the SCOE LINKS program.

 Deputy Superintendent Marty Cavanaugh told the crowd, "These students have invested hundreds of hours to make improvements that will benefit everyone in the community.
-The results we see today are as result of their work and dedication to the core principle of SCOE's LINKS program."
+The results we see today are a result of their work and dedication to the core principle of SCOE's LINKS program."

-The collaborative, multiple-agency, service learning project at Howe Park was funded with federal stimulus money and provided job skills training and summer employment for more than 30 at-risk teens in Sacramento County.
+The collaborative, multiple-agency, service/learning project at Howe Park was funded with federal stimulus money and provided job skills training and summer employment for more than 30 at-risk teens in Sacramento County.

 Commented Roy Imai, Fulton-El Camino Recreation and Park District General Manager, "Our park patrons will forever be thankful for SCOE and its students."